Namco × Capcom: Gameplay

 Namco × Capcom is a tactical role-playing game which puts players in control of teams of characters drawn from the video game properties of Namco and Capcom.
 Gameplay is divided into levels, which are unlocked as the player progresses through the narrative.
 These levels are split between story segments told through character interactions and gameplay where party members face off against enemy parties, with victory conditions which include clearing the field of enemies.
 In addition to normal story missions, the player can engage in training levels using training dummies to practice moves.
 They can also purchase items for healing or character boosts at shops using currency won during battles and through a gambling minigame activated between certain story chapters.

 Character moves and actions are dictated by Ability Points (AP), of which a set amount is assigned to each character at the beginning of a battle.
 The game's turn-based battles play out in a grid-based arena from an overhead perspective; each unit on both sides has their turn placed according to their current AP.
 Any character with ten AP can move and perform actions, with AP being recovered by doing little or nothing for each turn.
 Movement distance varies between characters, with some walking or flying and others being able to pass over obstacles.
 Playable characters appear in both pairs and as solo units, with different characters specializing in short or long-range attacks based on their abilities in their native series.

 When units engage in battle, the game transitions into a horizontal view.
 Timed button presses trigger different attacks.
 Each unit's attack number is dictated by a counter labelled "Branch".
 When the Branch counter is depleted, the battle ends, and if the enemy unit is defeated, they disappear from the map.
 Successful attacks begin a combination, which increase a character's experience point (EXP) reward.
 Continual attacks also raise a character's fatigue level, which when maxed out will prevent them from moving for several turns.

-Successful attacks build up special meters which allow for both a unit-specific special attack and a Multi-Assault attack where another character is called in to deal extra damage.
-The player party can also engage in a defensive battle when attacked, with successful defending decreasing or nullifying damage and regaining AP.
-The player can also directly counterattack, which drains AP.
+Successful attacks build up a special meter which allows for a unit-specific special attack.
+Some units can also perform a Multi-Assault attack at the cost of 50 MP, either on their own or in combination with 1 or 2 other units to target multiple enemies at once or deal heavy damage to a single enemy.
+The player party can also engage in a defensive battle when attacked, pressing the directional buttons shown on screen to decrease damage and regain AP.
+Some units can also directly counterattack, which drains 30 points of the special meter and some AP.
 With each battle, player characters gain experience levels based on earned EXP.